No booking fees on the app

 Edinburgh (Waverley) to London Kings Cross train timetable

-From Edinburgh (Waverley) to London Kings Cross, take the fastest train in 4h 10m, typically 4h 31m.
-Daily, 38 trains depart from Edinburgh (Waverley), with the first at 05:37 and the last at 23:45.
-During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
-Check real-time updates for train times, delays, and cancellations.
-We save you time, effort, and money.
+Journey from Edinburgh (Waverley) to London Kings Cross on the fastest train in 4h 10m, usually 4h 31m.
+Every day, 37 trains leave from Edinburgh (Waverley), starting at 05:37 and ending at 22:00.
+During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with us.

 | Departs | Arrives | Operator | ||